laurencedata/mkt-pago/README.md

 📝 **Storytelling**:

 A análise revelou a importância de otimizar a geração de MQLs para maximizar a conversão em SQLs e, consequentemente, impulsionar a Receita.
-No entanto, a qualidade e o alinhamento entre os departamentos de Marketing e Vendas desempenham um papel crucial nesse processo.
-Com os resultados obtidos, empresas podem ajustar suas estratégias de mídia paga para atingir maior eficiência e retorno sobre investimento.